Vacuum-Tube/OSM-TPF2-Importer/doc/Tutorial.md

 # 2. Prepare Overlay and Heightmap
 You will need an ingame overlay, which is ideally OSM-based as well.
 The overlay will be extremely useful to verify the import and reconstruct parts if objects are removed.
-It is also needed to continue the replication project with other OSM information.
+It is also helpful to continue the reconstruction project later.

 <p align="middle"><img src="pics/osm_overlay.jpg" width="70%" /></p>